What Is Monkeyshines and How Do You Do It?

 Each year, a secretive team of glassblowers creates hundreds of globes and medallions, all unique and hand-blown.
 Each piece is usually stamped with an image of an animal in honor of that year’s Chinese zodiac animal, and it's not impossible that you'll find pieces from past years as well if you really look—it's been known to happen!

 In recent years, thousands of pieces of artwork are created for the event each year, and there are fundraisers to help raise the funds for materials.
-This year, many people have donated money and time to create ~2,000 "monkeyshines" to hide around town, and Hilltop Artists is one of the great organizations working to create the glass objects.
-(We love Hilltop Artists and have supported them through foundation contributions in the past!)
+This year, many people have donated money and time to create ~2,000 "monkeyshines" embossed with a stamp that celebrates the Year of the Tiger to hide around town.
+In fact, about 50 different artists are working to create the "monkeyshines" this year!
+If you would like, consider contributing to the GoFundMe to help compensate the artists for time and supplies.

-This year’s Chinese New Year is on Friday, February 12, 2021, so put it on the calendar now and keep your eyes and ears open for more info as the date gets closer!
+This year’s Lunar New Year begins on Tuesday, February 1, 2022, so put it on the calendar now and keep your eyes and ears open for more info as the date gets closer!
 And remember to follow Monkeyshines Facebook page here for more details.